20 Things to Know Before Moving to Denver [2025]

 Denver Family Hiking

-Of the top 50 cities in the United States, Denver ranked the 10th best city for families.
+Of the top 50 cities in the United States, Denver ranked the 10th-best city for families.
 The score was largely based on high rankings in rent affordability and education.
-Moving to Denver and renting an apartment right downtown probably isn’t the optimal place to raise a family due to the hustle and bustle.
-Neighborhoods on the outskirts of downtown, within commuting distance, might be a better fit.
+However, moving to Denver and renting an apartment right downtown probably isn’t the optimal place to raise a family due to the hustle and bustle.

 Denver City Park

-Take a summer day to soak up the sun in one of Denver’s pristine parks.
-In City Park, you’ll find The Denver Zoo and the Museum of Nature and Science.
-Washington Park is another great option to go for a walk or a picnic.
+In City Park, you’ll find the Denver Zoo and the Museum of Nature and Science.
+Washington Park is another excellent option to go for a walk or a picnic.
 This park has tons of open green space, and even paddle boats to take out on the lake.

 Biking in Denver